geko tree

 Available options

--e, --external- dump only external dependencies.-u, --usage- invert dependency tree and show usage of modules rather than imports.-m, --minified- remove dependencies from tree that are available through transitive dependencies.
-In the other words, simply builds minimal spanning tree.-o, --output <file>- output dependency tree into a json file.
+-e, --external- output only external dependencies.-u, --usage- invert dependency tree and output usage of modules rather than imports.-m, --minified- remove dependencies from tree that are available through transitive dependencies.
+In other words, builds minimal spanning tree.-o, --output <file>- output dependency tree into a json file.-t, --trace <trace>- output only part of dependency tree that uses specified dependency.

 TIP